 Wait, what the bloody hell!?
 Everyone loves and respects those people!!!
 We make all our stories about the good heroes that defeat the bad villains because of their virtues, including morality and honesty!
 That surely can’t be!?

 It’s a paradox, but it’s true.
 The hunter-sheep dynamic is so powerful in the long term, that the fear of being immoral can seamlessly get integrated into your life.
-Like all fears it leads to doubts, slow speed, small scale and inertia that slows every abmitious project, involving other people, to a grind.
+Like all fears it leads to doubts, slow speed, small scale and inertia that slows every ambitious project, involving other people, to a grind.
 Moral people are born with the empathy and honesty to lead nations, only to end up as bystanders most of the time.
-They cannot realize their huge leadership potential, leaving control of the world’s political and financial systems disproportionaly to bad guys and girls (mostly guys to be fair).
+They cannot realize their huge leadership potential, leaving control of the world’s political and financial systems disproportionally to bad guys and girls (mostly guys to be fair).
 And then we wonder why can’t we start dealing with climate change, duh.

 We tend to think that the world’s systems are somehow flawed.
 That the political and financial systems are somehow friendly to crooks so crooks often end up at the top – ambitious and malicious.
 And to a degree they are but this is only a part of the problem.
 And not the easily solvable one.